Catmaniscatlord/MURV/dc-geolocation-intro.md

 Early Development
 -------------------

-This early development was meant to get my head wrapped around multitelemetry and ideas and concepts behind it.
+The early development of this program was meant to get my head wrapped around multitelemetry and ideas and concepts behind it.
 What I Initialy developed was a crude form of multitelemetry that relied on exact distance values to find an exact solution.
 This was done by pre-defining every points location, and measuring their exact distance to the unknowns point using the distance formula with both points coordinates.
 This allowed me to develop a mathematical framework to perform the necessary multitelemetry and understand it's concepts.
 Unfortunately this framework that I created would be way to mathematically strict to deal with the noise and error in the real world of measurement.

 From here I decided to move on from the mathematical side of the project to the gathering of data side.
-One of my mentors, Jason Schaefer, lent me 4 AP's(access points) to allow me to gather some real world data, and to learn more about what steps I would need to take to get my project to be something useable in a real-world setting.
+One of my mentors, Jason Schaefer, lent me 4 AP's (access points) to allow me to gather some real world data, and to learn more about what steps I would need to take to get my project to be something useable in a real-world setting.

 Middle to Late Development
 --------------------------

+This began my process into researching how to get and log RSSI values.
+One of my first approaches was to get the RSSI value of the mobile device from the AP's and send it back to perform the multitelemetry.
+This proved to be harder than expected for me so I decided to log the RSSI value of the AP's from the mobile device.
+While I was researching how to do this I found a github repository called rssi_module that seemed to accomplish the entirety of my project.
+This was an important point in the developing of this project because it showed me a way of accomplishing what I set out to do.

+I examined the code as best that I could and started developing my own code to log the RSSI values from the AP's.
+I encountered several issues while developing this code and getting it to do what I wanted it to do.
+One of these issues was that when I tried logging the RSSI values from multiple AP's, only the one that I was currently connected to updated its RSSI value.
+This meant that in order to log someones position as they moved around I would have to connect to each of the 4 necessary AP's before logging the RSSI value.
+This causes the program to slow down dramatically due to the time that it takes to switch networks.
+I had to find a new command that would log the RSSI values even if it wasn't connected to that particular network.
+Jason recommended that I use the command `sudo iw dev wlp1s0 scan`.
+I implemented this command into the code and it worked wonderfully.

+Now I had to log the RSSI values and convert them to distances.
+Fortunately this didn't take too long, only 2 or 3 days, but it was long enough that I didn't have to time to develop a more robust multilateration system, thankfully Mark Galassi (my other mentor) developed one that I could use.

 MURV from a technical standpoint